•

 Why your savings account is holding you back

 If your bank pays you 3–4%, it feels safe.
+It also quietly makes you poorer.

+So in 2026, the real question isn’t where to save.
 It’s where to park money so it grows while staying accessible.

 This guide compares the best savings account alternatives in India in 2026 - focusing on options that balance returns, liquidity, and simplicity.